determined-ai/determined/examples/custom_search_method/asha_search_method/remote_search_runner/README.md

 1. Set the `DET_MASTER` environment variable, which is the network address of the Determined master.
 For instance, `export DET_MASTER=<master_host:port>`.
-2. Run the following command in `asha_search_method` dir to start RemoteSearchRunner on the Determined cluster:
+2. Run the following command in the `asha_search_method` directory to start RemoteSearchRunner on the Determined cluster:
 `det experiment create remote_search_runner/searcher.yaml .`.